ptbailey/Speaker-Recognition/README.md

 # Speaker Recognition
 ### Project Definition:
 Identifying which celebrity is speaking through deep neural networks.
+Applications for this project include machines matching commands with individuals through their voices, such that in the future, the machines can anticipate personal commands.

 ### Process:
 1) Collected data from [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html)[1], a database of celebrities' voices and images.